TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [watch-shared-state](./watch-shared-state.md) - Monitors the local shared state and when changes are detected it is uploaded to the cloud.

+## cloud-files

+---

+[show-org-folders](./show-org-folders.md) - Displays the content of the LiveApps Organization Folders.

+[create-org-folder](./create-org-folder.md) - Creates a new Organizational Folder.

+[upload-file-to-org-folder](./upload-file-to-org-folder.md) - Uploads a file to an org folder

 ## tci

 ---